Living in the Last Bohemian Haven

 An immersive photographic tour of the legendary Chelsea Hotel, whose residents share their stories and reveal the delirious history of this landmark.

 Jackson Pollock, Robert Mapplethorpe, Patti Smith, Dylan Thomas, Arthur Miller, Bob Dylan, Arthur C. Clarke, Andy Warhol, William S. Burroughs, Janis Joplin, Eugene O’Neill, Rufus Wainwright, Betsey Johnson, R. Crumb, Thomas Wolfe, Jasper Johns–these are just a few of the figures who at one time occupied one of the most alluring and storied residences ever: the Chelsea Hotel.
-Born during the Gilded Age and once the tallest building in New York, the 12-story landmark has long been a magnet for artists, writers, musicians, and cultural provocateurs of all stripes.
+Born during the Gilded Age and once the tallest building in New York, the twelve-story landmark has long been a magnet for artists, writers, musicians, and cultural provocateurs of all stripes.

 The Monacelli Press Also Recommends